-- 1. Be aware of your surroundings.
-Knowing where you are and who is around you may help you to find a way to get out of a bad situation. - 2.
-Try to avoid isolated areas.
-It is more difficult to get help if no one is around. - 3.
-Walk with purpose.
-Even if you don't know where you are going, act like you do. - 4.
-Trust your instincts.
-If a situation or location feels unsafe or uncomfortable, it probably isn't the best place to be. - 5.
-Try not to load yourself down with packages or bags as this can make you appear more vulnerable. - 6.
-Make sure your cell phone is with you and charged and that you have cab money. - 7.
-Don't allow yourself to be isolated with someone you don't trust or someone you don't know. - 8.
-Avoid putting music headphones in both ears so that you can be more aware of your surroundings, especially if you are walking alone. - 9.
-When you go to a social gathering, go with a group of friends.
+- Be aware of your surroundings.
+Knowing where you are and who is around you may help you to find a way to get out of a bad situation. - Try to avoid isolated areas.
+It is more difficult to get help if no one is around. - Walk with purpose.
+Even if you don't know where you are going, act like you do. - Trust your instincts.
+If a situation or location feels unsafe or uncomfortable, it probably isn't the best place to be. - Try not to load yourself down with packages or bags as this can make you appear more vulnerable. - Make sure your cell phone is with you and charged and that you have cab money. - Don't allow yourself to be isolated with someone you don't trust or someone you don't know. - Avoid putting music headphones in both ears so that you can be more aware of your surroundings, especially if you are walking alone. - When you go to a social gathering, go with a group of friends.
 Arrive together, check in with each other throughout the evening, and leave together.
-Knowing where you are and who is around you may help you to find a way out of a bad situation. - 10.
-Trust your instincts.
+Knowing where you are and who is around you may help you to find a way out of a bad situation. - Trust your instincts.
 If you feel unsafe in any situation, go with your gut.
-If you see something suspicious, contact law enforcement immediately (local authorities can be reached by calling 911 in most areas of the U.S.). - 11.
-Don't leave your drink unattended while talking, dancing, using the restroom, or making a phone call.
-If you've left your drink alone, just get a new one. - 12.
-Don't accept drinks from people you don't know or trust.
+If you see something suspicious, contact law enforcement immediately (local authorities can be reached by calling 911 in most areas of the U.S.). - Don't leave your drink unattended while talking, dancing, using the restroom, or making a phone call.
+If you've left your drink alone, just get a new one. - Don't accept drinks from people you don't know or trust.
 If you choose to accept a drink, go with the person to the bar to order it, watch it being poured, and carry it yourself.
-At parties, don't drink from the punch bowls or other large, common open containers. - 13.
-Watch out for your friends, and vice versa.
+At parties, don't drink from the punch bowls or other large, common open containers. - Watch out for your friends, and vice versa.
 If a friend seems out of it, is way too intoxicated for the amount of alcohol they've had, or is acting out of character, get him or her to a safe place immediately. - 1 Burn, S.M.
 (2009).
 A situational model of sexual assault prevention through bystander intervention.
-Sex Roles, 60, 779-792. - 2 Rape, Abuse, & Incest National Network, www.rainn.org - 14.
-If you suspect you or a friend has been drugged, contact law enforcement immediately (local authorities can be reached by calling 911 in most areas of the U.S.).
-Be explicit with doctors so they can give you the correct tests (you will need a urine test and possibly others - 15.
-If you need to get out of an uncomfortable or scary situation here are some things that you can try: - a.
-Remember that being in this situation is not your fault.
-You did not do anything wrong, it is the person who is making you uncomfortable that is to blame. - b.
-Be true to yourself.
+Sex Roles, 60, 779-792.

+- If you suspect you or a friend has been drugged, contact law enforcement immediately (local authorities can be reached by calling 911 in most areas of the U.S.).
+Be explicit with doctors so they can give you the correct tests (you will need a urine test and possibly others - If you need to get out of an uncomfortable or scary situation here are some things that you can try: - Remember that being in this situation is not your fault.
+You did not do anything wrong, it is the person who is making you uncomfortable that is to blame. - Be true to yourself.
 Don't feel obligated to do anything you don't want to do.
 "I don't want to" is always a good enough reason.
-Do what feels right to you and what you are comfortable with. - c.
-Have a code word with your friends or family so that if you don't feel comfortable you can call them and communicate your discomfort without the person you are with knowing.
-Your friends or family can then come to get you or make up an excuse for you to leave. - d.
-Lie.
-If you don't want to hurt the person's feelings it is better to lie and make up a reason to leave than to stay and be uncomfortable, scared, or worse.
-Some excuses you could use are: needing to take care of a friend or family member, not feeling well, having somewhere else that you need to be, etc.
+Do what feels right to you and what you are comfortable with. - Have a code word with your friends or family so that if you don't feel comfortable you can call them and communicate your discomfort without the person you are with knowing.
+Your friends or family can then come to get you or make up an excuse for you to leave.